-The County Council will consider first all those applications received by the published deadline of midnight on Thursday 31 October 2019.
-Notifications to parents offering a secondary school place will be sent by the County Council on 2 March 2020.
+The County Council will consider first all those applications received by the published deadline of midnight on 31 October 2023.
+Notifications to parents offering a secondary school place will be sent by the County Council on 1 March 2024.

-Applications made after midnight on 31 October 2019 will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside on-time applications.
+Applications made after the deadline will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside ontime applications.